Healthy Taco Salad

 Taco salad recipe ingredients

-Taco Salad Recipe Ingredients
+Healthy Taco Salad Ingredients

 • Romaine lettuce, because it wouldn’t be a taco salad without a base of crispy greens!
+Chopped iceberg lettuce is also great.

 • Tomatoes and pico de gallofor a juicy contrast to the crunchy veggies and tortilla strips